TalayRuk/MessageBoard/README.md

 _* Allow a user to create questions
  * Allow a user to answer the questions
  * When the questions has more than 3 answers, it will populate star in front of the question.
+ * User can shop products that related to Thailand.
+ * User can add products to the cart and will show the total price.